 It is, by definition, flexible.
 The idea is to be less strict about how paid time off (PTO) works in your business.
-Instead, you offer up the freedom for employees to take time off how and when they need, it, as long as they continue to produce results.
+Instead, you offer employees freedom to take time off how and when they need, it, as long as they continue to produce results.

-One way to implement flexible time off is to remove the limit on how many days of PTO employees can take.
+One way to implement a flexible time off policy is to remove the limit on how many days of PTO employees can take.

 This would also mean that PTO does not need to be earned or accrued first, and is available as and when needed.

-Another way flexible PTO polices may work is by combining vacation time/annual leave, sick days, and all other types of leave together under one umbrella.
+Another way flexible PTO polices may work is by combining sick leave and vacation time/annual leave, along with all other types of leave together under one umbrella.

 There may or may not be a limit on the total number of paid leave days an employee can take, but either way, it all comes under one category, with no need to separate between different leave types.